martinbednar/jsrestrictor/tests/integration_tests/README.md

 You can follow [official Mozilla support](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox#w_what-are-my-options-if-i-want-to-use-an-unsigned-add-on-advanced-users).

 Open testing page [https://polcak.github.io/jsrestrictor/test/test.html](https://polcak.github.io/jsrestrictor/test/test.html) and click on button *Show GPS data*.
-Firefox will ask you if you want to enable page to access location.
+Firefox will ask you if you want to enable the page to access location.
 Check option *Remember this decision* and then click *Allow*.

-Google Chrome is already prepared in default state for testing web browser extensions, the Chorme settings do not need to be changed.
+Google Chrome is already prepared in default state for testing web browser extensions, the Chrome settings do not need to be changed.

 ## Update tests configuration